JGCRI/CMIP5_patterns/README.md

 1. The individual model pattern (2-D);

-2. The adjusted r^2 between the independent and dependent terms (2-D);
+2. The adjusted r^2 between the predictor and dependent terms (2-D);

 3. The regression error term (2-D);